 Alternative name: Red-throated Diver

-Vagrant to north-west Mexico.
+Winters in North America from the Aleutians south to north-west Mexico on the Pacific coast, the Great Lakes, and on the Atlantic south to Florida and the Gulf Coast.
 European wintering range mainly from Iceland and Norway south to Biscay and the northern Mediterranean, also in the southern Baltic, the Black and Caspian Sea.
-Rarely reaches the Mediterranean coast of North Africa and a vagrant to the Azores and Canary Islands.
+Rarely reaches the Mediterranean coast of North Africa.
+In the far east, winters off Japan, less commonly south to Taiwan.

 Breeds beside shallow lakes and pools on moorland and tundra, sometimes slow-flowing rivers and sheltered coasts.

 On passage and in winter most move to coastal waters and occurs on estuaries, bays and sheltered seas, sometimes on large inland lakes.